na21/dlh_project/README.md

 | 3 | 0.8511 | 0.9409 | 0.9012 | 0.9844 |
 | 4 | 0.8227 | 0.9408 | 0.8911 | 0.9963 |

-**Train/test scores when changing learning rate to 0.10 from 0.02 and epochs to 10 from 25:**
+**Train/test scores when changing learning rate from 0.02 to 0.10 and epochs from 25 to 10:**

 | Fold | Train AUC_score | Train f1 | Train PS_score | Train RC_score |
 | --- | --- | --- | --- | --- |